SkiFire13/master-thesis/chapters/3-algorithm.typ

 While lazier expansion schemes are intuitively better when paired with symbolic moves simplification, and the incremental play profiles computation helps often removes the need to perform an expensive valuation step, it can still happen that games fall into the worst case of expanding only a handful of edges in each iteration without being able to perform significant simplifications.
 This can be avoided by expanding more eagerly, like in the asymmetric expansion scheme for the local strategy improvement algorithm, but ideally we would like to be lazier when possible.

-We thus changed the expansion logic to repeatedly expansiond until a minimum amount of edges has been added to the game.
+We thus changed the expansion logic to repeatedly expand until a minimum amount of edges has been added to the game.
 We choose this number to be initially pretty small in order to favour the locality of the algorithm, but made it increase to favour more eager expansions once it becomes clear that the winner cannot be quickly determined locally.

 There are multiple ways to perform this increase, and this will influence the final complexity of the algorithm.
 In our case we choose to increase this number exponentially, thus guaranteeing that the maximum number of expansions is logarithmic in the amount of edges and keeping the cost of the worst cases under control.